powerbot15/alloy-pull-to-refresh/README.md

 Titanium Alloy Sample solution of pull-to-refresh widget
 ===========================================================

-This project shares under MIT license, so you can use it on your own
+This project shares without any author's license, so you can use it on your own mind

 Widget placed in this [path](https://github.com/powerbot15/alloy-pull-to-refresh/tree/master/app/widgets/pullToRefreshAnimation)